geduino-foundation/geduino-ros/rplidar/sdk/README.txt

-Copyright (c) 2014, RoboPeak Public Repos
-All rights reserved.
+Copyright (c) 2016, slamTec / RoboPeak Public Repos All rights reserved.

 Redistribution and use in source and binary forms, with or without